-This post is my attempt to find a few positive things about the winter season and to come up with a few strategies for surviving the cold, dark months with a brighter mood.
-None of these ideas are anything new or special, but they’re the sort of things that we’re the most likely to forget about actually doing when we’re stuck in the winter doldrums.
+So I wanted to find a few positive things about the winter season and to come up with a few strategies for getting through the cold, dark months with a brighter mood.
+These are all pretty common sense ideas and none of them are anything really new or special, but they’re the sort of things that we can sometimes forget about actually doing when we’re stuck in the winter doldrums.
+And I find it helpful to have a list to make it easier to remember to incorporate some of these beneficial habits during the winter season.

 1) Try to Spend Some Time Outside . . .
 Even When You Want to Hibernate